federicocandiago/datespin_public/PRIVACY_LEGAL.md

 Your continued use of my app will be regarded as acceptance of my practices around privacy and personal information.
 If you have any questions about how I handle user data and personal information, feel free to contact me.

-This policy is effective as of 22 April 2020
+This policy is effective as of 29 May 2020

 ## LEGAL NOTICE